Kids Plaza Osaka: A Hands-on Museum and Indoor Playground

 It’s also right outside Exit 2 of Ogimachi Station on the Osaka Metro Sakaisuji Line.

-If you’re traveling in Osaka, you might also be interested in my article all about Universal Studios Japan
+If you’re traveling in Osaka with kids, you might also be interested in these other articles:

 Klook.com